mstoodle/jcon2024_workshop/Workshop_InstantOn/Section_1/README.md

 Look for the elapsed time to start the server.
 You'll see a line that ends with something like::
 	The defaultServer server started in 5.254 seconds.

-4. At this point the server is loaded and you should be able to access the application from your host web browser by loading "localhost:9080".
-Verify the server page loads.

-5. Go to another terminal window and log into the workshop container.
+4. (Ignore step 4 if you already have podman stats running) Go to another terminal window and log into the workshop container.
 Run the following command in another terminal window:

-	$ podman exec -it --network=host workshop/main --name workshop_main /bin/bash
+	$ podman exec --privileged -it workshop-main /bin/bash

 This will connect to the running workshop container so that you can run another command there while the Liberty server is running.

-6. Use podman stats to observe the memory use of the container.
+Run podman stats to observe the memory use of the container.
 	$ podman stats

-This command shows various statistics about all containers running within the main workshop container.
+5. The podman stats command shows various statistics about all containers running within the main workshop container.
 For example, you should see something like:

 	ID            NAME               CPU %       MEM USAGE / LIMIT  MEM %       NET IO      BLOCK IO    PIDS        CPU TIME    AVG CPU %
 	6b620b477183  liberty_temurin    2.01%       195.7MB / 2.047GB  9.56%       0B / 0B     0B / 0B     44          6.029899s   38.43%